Mayank-Kumar-Maurya/Summarize_Your_Text/README.md

-## 🔍 DEEP CODE ANALYSIS REPORT
+## 🔍 Summarize_Your_Text

-### 1. Repository Classification
-This project is classified as a **Hybrid: Application/Web App & Data Science/ML Project**.
+## 1. 📖 Overview

-It combines a simple web interface for user interaction with a Python backend powered by machine learning models (specifically, a text summarization model) developed and explored within Jupyter Notebooks.
+"Summarize Your Text" is a user-friendly web application designed to help you quickly grasp the essence of any long document or article.
+It combines a clean frontend interface with a robust Python backend powered by state-of-the-art Natural Language Processing (NLP) models.
+This project demonstrates how to integrate powerful machine learning capabilities into an interactive web service, making text summarization accessible to everyone.

 ### 2. Technology Stack Detection